Rejected by Israel, Eritreans find shelter in Germany

 In July 2015, an Israeli immigration officer escorted Mesgen to Ben-Gurion international airport, handed him a one-way ticket to Rwanda with a travel document for Rwandan immigration officials, and $3,500 in cash - the reward for those who exit Israel voluntarily.

 The initiative was launched by the Israeli Immigration Authority in 2013 to persuade asylum seekers to leave the country.
-Mesgen is one of more than 14,000 asylum seekers, mostly from Eritrea and Sudan, who have left Israel through the voluntary departure programme over the past three years.
+Mesgen is one of more than 14,000 asylum seekers, mostly from Eritrea and Sudan, who have left Israel through the voluntary departure program over the past three years.

 Israel - a signee of the UN Refugee Convention - sends people who need protection to countries that do not protect them, in the process, forcing asylum seekers to go on dangerous smuggling routes, according to reports by international and Israeli NGOs and interviews that Al Jazeera conducted with Eritreans who made it to Europe.

 Before leaving Israel, Mesgen received a letter that the Population and Immigration Authority distributed to Eritreans in the country.
 The letter promised those who leave voluntarily will be granted a residence permit and the right to work in the African country where they land.
-But when Mesgen arrived in Rwanda, he realised those promises were empty.
+But when Mesgen arrived in Rwanda, he realized those promises were empty.

 He said a man who introduced himself as "John from immigration" picked him up from a restricted area in Rwanda's international airport, took away the Israeli travel document, escorted him to a villa in the capital Kigali where other Eritreans stayed, and told him not leave the premise.
 After two days, John told the Eritreans he would smuggle them to Uganda in exchange for $250 a person.